 For Indigenous freedom fighters, scholars and community peoples, decolonization cannot happen until the ancestral lands are returned.
 As the source of epistomologies, cultural keystone(s), TEK (traditional ecological knowledge), food sources and medicine for good health, the land is deeply embedded in the communal heart and soul.
 At the root of Indigenous community, the priority to care for and protect the land is for the Web of all Life, and the Seven Generations yet to come.
 In marked contrast, Empire has failed miserably in the protection of pristine ecosystems.
 Now, all people, including Settlers, who reject the paradigm of endless growth and recognize the value of IK (Indigenous Knowledge), can support the repatriation of lands to the original Earthkeepers and First Nations of Turtle Island.

 In the truest sense of the word, for the recently colonized (Indigenous and POC) "decolonization" is not a metaphor.
 Those in the dominant society are being asked to avoid using "decolonization" to refer to ideas or actions that do not hold indigenous resistance, sovereignty, land restoration, and other repatriations at the center.
 As "decolonize" refers specifically to the repatriation of land and sovereignty to Indigenous peoples, Settlers are being urged to use alternate terms such as "uncolonize" instead.
 The process of "decolonization" is also completely different from "social justice," and again, learning about intergenerational trauma, and dismantling Euro-supremacy, systemic racism or current socio-economic structures, is part of an "uncolonizing" process.
 Simply put, it is impossible for Euro-Settlers to "decolonize" on stolen land.
 Important articles by Tanya Rodriguez (Taino) explain how the term "decolonization" as used by Settlers, continues to erase those most impacted by colonialism.

 (4) Resistance & Resurgence

 As a baseline here in the Americas, for the recently colonized (Indigenous and POC) "decolonization" is the active principle that attempts to undo the Settler State on a daily basis, both from within and without.
 Eurocentric dominance, white supremacy, racism, ethnic cleansing, genocide, slavery, land theft, imposed treaties, broken promises, relocation, forced assimilation, government manipulation, corporate control, psychic violence and all the associated forms of oppression that continue to impact Indigenous people and POC in the Americas are identified, confronted, called out, and resisted.
-One step at a time, and marking the victories along the way, decolonization attempts to undo the colonization of the individual, the community and Earth Community with protest, social justice activism, civil disobedience, education, cultural projects and legal battles.
+One step at a time, and marking the victories along the way, decolonization attempts to undo the colonization of the individual, the community and the land with protest, social justice activism, civil disobedience, education, cultural projects and legal battles.

 At the same time that the Settler State is challenged, the necessary recovery and rejuvenation of pre-colonial heritage, language and tradition is taking place, with further preservation of culture ongoing.
 A focus on health and healing translates into relationships that realign individuals and entire communities with their Original Instructions.
-The majority of references to "decolonization" by BIPOC and their allies refers to the active principles of resistance and resurgence, and the ongoing education that supports and empowers these actions.
+The majority of references to "decolonization" by BIPOC refers to the active principles of resistance and resurgence, and the ongoing education that supports and empowers these actions.

 The minds of ALL people who navigate within Empire have been occupied, or colonized, by the memes and values of the Settler State.
 In today's era of massive change and climate disaster, root causes such as monotheism, imperialism, white superiority, hetero-patriarchy, capitalism, corporatism, resource extraction and binary political systems are rapidly being exposed as outdated frauds.
 Even if we have learned to thrive within the simulacrum of these human-created systems, the fact remains that Empire is toxic to all life, including our own.
 The conditioning and domestication we have received over millennia has translated into many artificial beliefs, habits and behaviors.
 Here is a sampling - what others come to mind?